dasha-samples/dasha-doc-examples/Features/VoIP overview/README.md

 # Voice over Internet Protocol overview

-The current documentary is created to explain in a few words basic terms connected with *Voice over Internet Protocol* ([VoIP](https://en.wikipedia.org/wiki/Voice_over_IP)) and to overview VoIP from the point of view of Dasha platform.
+The current documentary is created to explain in a few words basic terms connected with *Voice over Internet Protocol* ([VoIP](https://en.wikipedia.org/wiki/Voice_over_IP)).
+The second goal is to overview VoIP from the point of view of Dasha platform.

 ## VoIP